 Unlike TV, CTV advertising isn't standardised globally.
-CTV hardware and infrastructure is not yet equipped for fast enough measurement, or yet able to detect new types of fraud impacting this new environment.
+Although new measurement standards like IAB Tech Lab's OM SDK that allows measurement with AndroidTV and tvOS are starting to emerge, CTV hardware and infrastructure is not yet fully equipped for rapid measurement, or able to detect new types of fraud impacting this new environment.
 This means that service components from the digital world that are expected to be part of the CTV world, collide with the reality of the hardware technology in connected devices.